Overview

 :no_entry_sign: :no_entry: Marking the workflow run as failed

-You’ll notice that we didn’t have to pass in an installation ID this time to the action.
-This is because the GitHub App is installed on the repository, and the action can therefore lookup the installation ID dynamically to get the token.
+You’ll notice that we didn’t have to pass in an owner input this time to the action.
+This is because the GitHub App is installed on the repository running the action, and therefore the action can find the app’s installation dynamically to create the token.

 🎉 Issue comment with team mentioning success! 🥳